Our bookings are now open; so follow these simple 5 steps to be prepared.

-It is very common for Scouts and Guides to hold fundraising activities to support their attendance at the Jamboree, and the sooner you start this the better.
-So why not organise a parents meeting or indeed speak to your members about things you can do?
-There is also a wealth of information on the Scout UK and Girlguiding UK websites to support you with this.
+It is common for Scouts and Guides to hold fundraising activities to support their attendance at the Jamboree, and the sooner you start this the better.
+Why not organise a parents meeting or speak to your members about things you can do?
+There is a wealth of information on the Scout UK and Girlguiding UK websites to support you with this.

-Firstly, sign up for our regular updates so that you receive notifications about registrations day and add it to your calendar.
+Firstly, sign up for our regular updates so that you know what's happening and what we're planning.

-You can also start to think about some of the administrative tasks – forms, risk assessments and license holder requirements (remember to check our FAQs).
-You could also start to think about your tents, do you need smaller ones especially for the Jamboree, can you borrow them?
+You can also start to think about some of the administrative tasks - forms, risk assessments and license holder requirements (remember to check our FAQs).
+You could also look at your tents, do you need smaller ones especially for the Jamboree, can you borrow them?
 How will you transport your kit and participants?
 Who will do your cooking?
 What will you eat?
-Jamborees are such fun but can be exhausting so you’ll need to fuel your young people well.
+Jamborees are such fun but can be exhausting so you'll need to fuel your young people well.

 We've developed a Good Camping Guide outlining key considerations and tips for attending our Jamboree, please do take the time to read through it.